-Go Wild Community Grants, presented by TELUS, awards grants ranging from $1,000 – $7,000 to support creative ideas from Canadians on how to protect, restore, monitor, educate and celebrate nature.
+Go Wild Community Grants – which are presented by TELUS and range from $1,000 to $7,000 – support creative ideas from Canadians on how to protect, restore, monitor, educate and celebrate nature.

-Do you have an idea on how to help nature thrive in your community?
-Stay tuned this fall for your next opportunity to Go Wild with WWF-Canada and TELUS.
+Do you have an idea that will help nature thrive in your community?
+Apply for a Go Wild Community Grant today.

 You’re invited to share your best ideas for getting your school community more involved in helping nature thrive.
 Whether it’s a group, classroom or school-wide project, we want to hear from you for your chance to be selected for a microgrant!